Dalkon Shield: Legacy

-Australia

-By 1989, over 7,000 Australians were suing the company in relation to pregnancies, pelvic inflammatory disease, ectopic pregnancies, spontaneous septic abortions, and perforated uteri.

-Legislative changes to the FDA

-In 1976, the Medical Device Amendments to the Food, Drug, and Cosmetic Act mandated the U.S. Food and Drug Administration, for the first time, to require testing and approval of not just medications, but also medical devices, including IUDs.
+In 1976, the Medical Device Amendments to the Food, Drug, and Cosmetic Act mandated the Food and Drug Administration, for the first time, to require testing and approval of not just medications, but also medical devices, including IUDs.

-Effect on IUD sales

-Pharmaceutical companies were discouraged from investing in IUDs after the bankruptcy of Robins, deciding that they were less profitable and more controversial than oral contraceptives.
+Pharmaceutical companies were discouraged from investing in IUDs after the bankruptcy of A.H.
+Robins, deciding that they were less profitable and more controversial than oral contraceptives.
 There were no IUDs on the market in the USA between 1983 and 1988, and newer IUDs remained unpopular through the 1990s, likely due to memories of the Dalkon Shield amongst both physicians and the populace.

-Only 1% of American women (aged 15-44) were using IUDs in 1995, but that number grew to 2.4% by 2004, and by 2017 the number had climbed to 14.0%, as a younger generation of women began embracing the newer IUDs as a safe, long-acting form of birth control.
+Only 1% of American women (aged 15-44) were using IUDs in 1995, but this rate grew to 2.4% by 2004, and 14.0% by 2017, as a younger generation of women began embracing newer IUDs such as Mirena, Paragard and Gynefix as a safe, long-acting form of birth control.